How to Make a Small Room Look Bigger: 9 Simple Tricks

 In the powder room makeover in our old house, the light color on the walls made the small powder room feel much bigger and brighter, especially since there was no window or natural light in the powder room.

-Tip 4: Add an accent wall
+Tip 4: Add an Accent Wall

-Tip 5: Emphasize and increase natural light
+Tip 5: Emphasize and Increase Natural Light

-We added skylights to our old primary bedroom and the natural light was amazing!
+We added skylights to our old primary bedroom, and the natural light was amazing!
 But skylights aren't an option for a lot of people (and they certainly aren't the most budget-friendly option).
 Fear not!
 There are plenty of other ways to emphasize and increase the natural light your room already receives.
 One of the easiest changes you can make is ditching any dated blinds or window shutters and letting the natural light in!
 Emphasizing and increasing the amount of natural light makes a huge difference in making a small room feel bigger.

 Just look at what a big difference removing those blinds made in our old laundry room (we also painted the walls white and added a lighter color floor, which made a big impact as well).

-Tip 6: Incorporate large-scale art or a wall mural
+Tip 6: Incorporate Large-Scale Art or a Wall Mural

 Statement art is another great way to make a room feel larger.
-Statement art is just how it sounds…large art that really makes a statement in the room.
+Statement art is just how it sounds: large art that really makes a statement in the room.
 It gives the eye somewhere to focus, and hopefully, the art is interesting and appealing.
 Many people assume that small rooms should be filled with small artwork, but that actually makes a space feel smaller!
 You can see how I use a couple of large art pieces in Avery's small bedroom to make it look larger.

-Another trick for making a small room look bigger is to add a wall mural!
-We added a wall mural to Attley's small bedroom in our old house and it made it look so much bigger!
+Another trick for making a small room look bigger is to add a mural!
+We added a mural to Attley's small bedroom in our old house and it made it look so much bigger!
 I think it's because it draws your attention to it and flows from the floor all the way to the ceiling.

-Tip 7: Incorporate a mirror
+Tip 7: Incorporate a Mirror

 Another tried and true trick to make a room feel larger is to add a mirror in the room.
 Mirrors help bounce light around a room, which helps by boosting the amount of natural light in the space.
-Plus, there's something about the reflection in the mirror and seeing “more” room that really makes an impact and make a room feel larger.
+Plus, there's something about the reflection in the mirror and seeing “more” room that really makes an impact and makes a room feel larger.
 Erin from DIY Passion has done a great job at incorporating this hack in by hanging a mirror in her bedroom that reflects her beautiful accent wall.

 wood statement mirror

-Tip 8: Add smart storage
+Tip 8: Add Smart Storage

 There's no surprise that if there is less clutter in a room, it will definitely feel larger.
 One of the best ways to make a room feel larger is to include smart options that provide lots of storage without taking up a ton of floor space.
-Sara from Twelve on Main has done a great job in her farmhouse master bedroom with adding in these built-ins and window seat to create functional and beautiful storage on a wall that wouldn't have been very useful otherwise.
+Sara from Twelve on Main has done a great job in her farmhouse primary bedroom with adding in these built-ins and window seat to create functional and beautiful storage on a wall that wouldn't have been very useful otherwise.

-Tip 9: Use vertical space to free up floor space
+Tip 9: Use Vertical Space to Free up Floor Space

 When you’re dealing with a small room, instead of cramming it full of pieces of furniture, think about using as much vertical as possible.
 You might not have much floor space, but by using the walls right up to the ceiling, you use the space you have more efficiently while drawing the eye upwards, making the room seem larger.

-One of the best things you can do is build-in furniture like we did with these built-in bunk beds in Avery's old room.
+One of the best things you can do is built-in furniture like we did with these built-in bunk beds in Avery's old room.
 Though she had a small bedroom, it included TWO closets.
 So we took over one of the closets to create these built-in bunk beds for her.
-They freed up a ton of floor space AND added some storage for books and stuff animals, which was a total bonus.
+They freed up a ton of floor space AND added some storage for books and stuffed animals, which was a total bonus.

 If you're dealing with a small home, I'm sure you are constantly thinking about how to make a small room look bigger.
-Even if you don't have a small home, you can still benefit by trying some of these 7 ways to make a room feel bigger.
+Even if you don't have a small home, you can still benefit by trying some of these ways to make a room feel bigger.
 They will work instant magic and you will be shocked at how much bigger your space feels!
 Want more great interior design tips from Kaleidoscope Living?

 Designing small spaces doesn't have to be hard or frustrating.
 I teach all about choosing items that are the correct scale, space planning (both of which are CRUCIAL for small spaces), mixing patterns, choosing colors and more in Designer in a Binder®!